 Format:

-Participants individually solve 20 problems in 5 minutes.
+Participants individually solve 15 problems (speed-and-accuracy) in 5 minutes.

 Speed-and-accuracy problems are short-answer problems comparable to Knockout Round questions and intended to be solved quickly.